Doublevil/scbspeedrun/levels/any_sh/LCD/LCD.md

 [< Back (InkCart)](https://github.com/Doublevil/scbspeedrun/blob/main/levels/any_sh/pp/InkCart.md) | [Next (LCD0) >](https://github.com/Doublevil/scbspeedrun/blob/main/levels/any_sh/LCD/LCD0.md)

 **Notes**
 - This is the start of the LCD world, which of course makes heavy use of the ink cartridge.
-If you are having trouble toggling the ink cartridge at the right times, try practicing LCD10 over and over again.
+If you are having trouble toggling the ink cartridge at the right times, try practicing stages like LCD10.

 ## Speedhack cutscene skip strat